Love Is Not All Around

-Love Is Not All Around (十分愛) is a 2007 Hong Kong film written and directed by Patrick Kong.
+Love Is Not All Around (十分愛) is a 2007 Hong Kong romance film written and directed by Patrick Kong.

 Plot

 Bo (Stephy Tang) is an expert on dating boys, explaining her strategy to her friends at Wing (Sammy Leung) and Ching's (Linda Chung) wedding.
 During the wedding Bo sees Bik Lin, her "love rival".
 Bo also meets Michael (Philip Ng) for the first time and soon asks him to drive her home.
 After the wedding, the newly weds head back to their house along with Siu Mo (Terry Wu), where it is seen hinted that Siu Mo likes Ching.
 Three months later, while Bo is shopping she sees Wing with Bik Lin across the street, Bik Lin puts eye drops on Wing's eye.

 Bo goes to Ching's house for dinner that night, waiting for Wing, who comes home late and said he had eaten outside, Bo becomes angry.
 The next day, Bo meets one of her previous boyfriends, Ryan (Alex Fong).
 Ryan was very calm and it was him that had come up to Bo first.
 During the flashback that followed, Bo and Ryan were seen happily together, Ryan confesses his love and asks if Bo likes him too, Bo says yes.
 Then skipping to the night where they break up, Bo's new boyfriend, Vincent, whom she was trying to get to through Ryan, pushes Ryan to the ground.
 Ryan angrily gets up and yells at Bo that "karma will get you!".
 Following the breakup, Bo encounters some bad luck, believing it was Ryan's curse that was responsible.

 A few days later, she sees Ryan and talks to him, Ryan leaves after taking a phone call but explains it was his sister.
 Wing meets up with Bo later and confessed that he does have an affair, with someone that she knows.
 After that, Wing keeps pestering Bo, confiding his problems to her.
 Bo was deeply in thought about Wing's affair and the reappearance of Ryan while washing the dishes when she accidentally squirted detergent into her eyes.
 Her friend Mon (Miki Yeung) rushes Bo to the hospital.
 Bo was forced to sit down and wait.
 She was squirting detergent everywhere from the bottles she had brought when a doctor comes forward and amusingly replaces them with a box of Dragon's beard candy.
 The next day while Bo was getting her medications, someone comes up and says that he sees her eyes are better.
 Seeing whom it was, she lights up with recognition, the "dragon's beard candy!".
 The doctor introduces himself as Joe (Hins Cheung) and he asks Bo out for dinner that night.